samuelabhishek/ShopifyDSChallenge/README.md

 There are several high-value outliers in the dataset.
-All observed high-value orders of $704,000 have taken place in shop 42.
+All observed high-value orders of $704,000 have taken place in shop 42 by user_id 604.

 Shop 78 too has recorded a number of high-value orders throughout the month of March